Poll tips French conservative Pecresse to face Macron in 2022 presidential run-off - NewsBreak

 Poll tips French conservative Pecresse to face Macron in 2022 presidential run-off

-The two candidates winning the most votes in the first round on April 10 will go through to the April 24 run-off vote.
+The two candidates winning the most votes in the first round on April 10 will go through to the April 24 run-off vote here.

 Far-right TV chat show personality Eric Zemmour, who had come second to Macron in several first-round voting intention polls this autumn, saw his share of first-round intentions slide to 14.5% from 16% in October.